DevnagriAI/devnagri_docs/guide/Client_Guide.md

 ![orderstatus](./images/OrderListUpdate.png)

-To check the order status user need to find the “order” menu in the navigation panel.
-On the landing page the order list will be available with all the details.
+To check the order status user need to click on the order button in the navidation bar.
+On the landing page the order listing will be available with all the details.
 The “Status” option will be showing the current status of the order.
 The different statuses can be:

 1. Processing:
 This status remain till the file is completely processed and is ready for translation.